matoom/frostbite/introduction/installing_ruby_on_osx.md

 # Installing Ruby on Mac OS X

-Mac OS X already comes with a Ruby installation prepackaged.
 For OS X it is important to upgrade Ruby installation if the version is older than 1.9.3.
 To find out which version of ruby is installed run the following command in terminal: